scambo00/Google_Assistant_WNR/README.md

 * If successful, a link to the Google Home Web Simulator appears in the lower right corner:

 ### 4.3)Web Simulator
+The web simulator lets you preview actions that you've built in API.AI in an easy-to-use interface with debugging and voice input.
+It helps you make sure that your Conversation Actions actually sound conversational and let you use the device without having hardware

 ### 4.4)Action Package
 ## 5) Extend your Actions preview
 The command line interface will be used to extend your action forever